Anvisa answers questions from patients who use losartan

-The measure was taken preventively, between September and October of last year, after finding the presence of azide-type impurities in the product. edit
+Heart and hypertensive patients are concerned about the voluntary recall by pharmaceutical companies Sanofi Medley and Sandoz of batches of the generic drug losartan.

-Brazil Agency – Cardiac and hypertensive patients are concerned about the voluntary recall by pharmaceutical companies Sanofi Medley and Sandoz of batches of the generic drug losartan.
-The measure was taken preventively, between September and October of last year, after finding the presence of azide-type impurities in the product.
+The measure was taken preventively, between September and October of last year, after the presence of azide-type impurities was found in the product.

 patient guidelines